 Goodwill of Kentucky also relies on Flexential for its disaster recovery needs to safeguard its environment.
 Replicating its data and applications to a Flexential cloud, Goodwill is able to recover operations in the event of an unexpected incident.

-RESULTS – $45k cost-savings reinvested in life-changing employment programs
+$45k cost savings reinvested in the life-changing employment programs

 With its servers operating in the Flexential data center, Goodwill of Kentucky no longer needs to designate valuable resources to backend services such as security, redundancy, DR, equipment maintenance and more—it’s all taken care of by Flexential.
 This allows Goodwill to maintain a lean IT staff and redirect internal resources to more strategic, customer-facing initiatives.